From Ratos interim report January-September 2018

 Ratos is an investment company whose business comprises the acquisition, development and divestment of unlisted enterprises.
-At the end of the second quarter of 2018, the portfolio comprised 11 subsidiaries and two associated companies.
+At the end of the third quarter of 2018, the portfolio comprised 11 subsidiaries and one associated company.
 The portfolio companies are active in different sectors, and operate strategically, operationally and financially independent of each other.
 Since the operations of Ratos’s subsidiaries are so varied, the most relevant basis for revenue classification is considered to be by portfolio company and the industries in which the companies operate.
 These two categories provide information about the Ratos Group’s primary analysis requirement and give the reader an opportunity to gain an understanding of the various industries in which Ratos is involved in order to assess the Group’s sensitivity to market trends and other economic factors that could impact revenue.

 Revenue classification according to the aforementioned categories is in line with IFRS 8 Operating Segments, where segment reporting is based on recognition and measurement in accordance with IFRS 15.